Smithyis1337/PCF-TestingFramework/Readme.md

 		this.webAPI = new FakeWebAPI(context, testData);
 	}

- As you can see above we imported simple fed the `FakeWebAPI` class both our context and our test data.
+ As you can see above we simply fed the `FakeWebAPI` class both our context and our test data.

 **Making API Calls**